 4.6 An annotated tree in the CoNLL2005 shared task training dataset.
 The subscripts show the role labels with respect to the predicate "sold".
-Reproduced from Cohn and Blunsom [2005] 60 5.1 Example of different orders of context of "diversified".
-The blue dotted shape corresponds to the third-order outward context, while the red dashed shape corresponds to the ∞-order left-to-right context.
-The green dot-dashed shape corresponds to the context to compute the outside representation 4 0 5.2 Example of applying the IORNN model to dependency parsing.
+Reproduced from Cohn and Blunsom [2005].
+60 5.1 Example of different orders of context of "diversified".
+The blue dotted shape corresponds to the third-order outward context, while the red dashed shape corresponds to the ∞ -order left-to-right context.
+The green dot-dashed shape corresponds to the context to compute the outside representation 60 5.2 Example of applying the IORNN model to dependency parsing.
 Black, grey, white boxes are respectively inside, partial outside, and outside representations.
-For simplicity, only links related to the current com- 69 putation are drawn (see text) 72 5.35.4 Performance of the generative reranker on PTB-U-22 77 optimized with the step-size 0.005 77 5.5 Distributions of correct-head accuracy over CPOS-tags (PTB-U-23).
-78 5.6 F1-score over binned HEAD distance (PTB-U-23) 79 6.1 (a) Simple recurrent neural network and (b) Long short-term memory.
+For simplicity, only links related to the current com- 09 putation are drawn (see text).
+72 5.3 5.4 Performance of the generative reranker on PTB-U-22 77 optimized with the step-size 0.005.
+77 5.5 Distributions of correct-head accuracy over CPOS-tags (PTB-U-23).
+78 5.6 F1-score over binned HEAD distance (PTB-U-23).
+79 6.1 (a) Simple recurrent neural network and (b) Long short-term memory.
 Bias vectors are removed for simplicity.
 83 6.2 Recursive Long short-term memory for tree structures.
 At each node u in a parse tree, there are two vectors: u representing the constituent that the node covers, c_u storing a memory.
-The parent node p has two input gates i_1, i_2 and two forget gates f_1, f_2 for the two children x and y 85 6.3 Example binary tree for the artificial task.
+The parent node p has two input gates i_1, i_2 and two forget gates f_1, f_2 for the two children x and u .
+85 6.3 Example binary tree for the artificial task.
 The number enclosed in the box is the keyword of the sentence.
 The label at the root node is the label of the whole sentence.
-Notice that all internal nodes other than 0. the root are labeled 0, which are not using in the experiments 87 6.4 Test accuracies of the RNN model (the best among 5 runs) and the RLSTM model (boxplots) on the 10 datasets of different sentence lengths.
-88 6.5 Test accuracies of the RNN model (the best among 5 runs) and the RLSTM model (boxplots) on the 10 datasets of different keyword depths.
-90 6.6 Ratios of norms of error vectors at keyword nodes to norms of error vectors at root nodes w.r.t. the keyword node depth in each epoch of 02 training the RNN model 90 6.7 Ratios of norms of error vectors at keyword nodes to norms of error vectors at root nodes w.r.t. the keyword node depth in each epoch of training the RLSTM model.
-(Notice that because the y -axis is cut off at 5, some outliers are not shown.)
-91 6.8 Ratios at depth 10 in each epoch of training (a) the RNN model and (b) the RLSTM model.
+Notice that all internal nodes other than 64 the root are labeled 0, which are not using in the experiments Test accuracies of the RNN model (the best among 5 runs) and the 87 6.1 RLSTM model (boxplots) on the 10 datasets of different sentence lengths.
+88 6.5 RLSTM model (boxplots) on the 10 datasets of different keyword depths.
+89 6.6 Ratios of norms of error vectors at keyword nodes to norms of error vectors at root nodes w.r.t. the keyword node depth in each epoch of training the RNN model.
+90 6.7 Ratios of norms of error vectors at keyword nodes to norms of error vectors at root nodes w.r.t. the keyword node depth in each epoch of training the RI STM model.
+(Notice that because the u -axis is cut off at 5, some outliers are not shown.) $\ldots \ldots \ldots \ldots \ldots \ldots$ 91 6.8 Ratios at depth 10 in each epoch of training (a) the RNN model and (b) the RLSTM model.
 92